Discover the most common alternatives to CPAP treatment, considering that some people do not like CPAP or have trouble using them.

-The treatment is based on positional therapy, which can be an effective cure for snorers and for obstructive sleep apnea.
-You will sleep on your side rather than on your back, comfortably enough to have a sleep without apnea episodes and snoring.
+Positional therapy can be an effective treatment for if you have snoring or mild to moderate obstructive sleep apnea.
+You'll sleep on your side rather than on your back, comfortably enough to have a sleep without apnea episodes and snoring.

-There are two products from Rematee: anti-snore shirt and bumper belt.
+There are two products that can help you achieve the side sleeping position: the anti-snore shirt and the side sleeping backpack.
 There products are used in over 500 sleep centers in US and Canada with great success.

 However, patients with central sleep apnea and with severe obstructive apnea will not benefit from positional therapy.